 Naturally, the story of any Imagineering experience begins long before the first guests ever step inside...
 And today's tale begins with a prologue familiar to fans of Disney parks history...

 The Disney Dark Ages

-In fact, by the end of then-CEO Ron Miller's tenure, it appeared that Disney was destined to fall to corporate takeovers that would undoubtedly sell of the company's assets and licenses for good.
+By the end of then-CEO Ron Miller's tenure in the early '80s, it appeared that Disney was destined to fall to corporate takeovers that would undoubtedly sell of the company's assets and licenses for good.
 Luckily, Walt's nephew, Roy E. Disney (who retained a seat on the board of directors) decided to fight back.
 His first "Save Disney" campaign ended in the ousting of Miller, to be replaced by someone Roy had helped hand-select...

 In 1984, Frank Wells (left) and Michael Eisner (right) became the president and chairman of Walt Disney Productions, respectively.
-With extensive résumés at Warner Bros. and Paramount Pictures, the duo were chosen very intentionally with hopes that their cinematic experience could revive Disney's live action and animation businesses.
+With extensive résumés at Warner Bros. and Paramount Pictures, respectively, the duo were chosen very intentionally with hopes that their cinematic experience could revive Disney's core business – its live action and animated studios.

 As we know, they succeeded wildly, kicking off the so-called "Disney Renaissance" with 1989's The Little Mermaid, with a string of critically-acclaimed box office blockbusters that lasted a decade.
 But all the while, Wells and Eisner also expanded Disney as never before.
 In fact, Eisner's acquisitions of ABC and ESPN literally helped rename Walt Disney Productions to today's Walt Disney Company, forming the basis of the international media conglomerate we know.